amarder/locovote/frontend/src/analysis/cambridge-public-schools.md

 <div class="tip" label="Thanks">

-When reviewing the first draft of this analysis, Eugenia "Eagle Eyes" Schraa Huh noticed that the number of tests reported for Kennedy-Longfellow and Fletcher/Maynard Academy were way too low.
-I dug deeper into the data and found that groups with fewer than 10 students are omitted from the data (to protect their privacy).
+When reviewing the first draft of this analysis, Eugenia "Eagle Eyes" Schraa Huh noticed that the number of tests reported for Kennedy-Longfellow and Fletcher Maynard Academy were way too low.
+I dug deeper into the data and found that groups with fewer than 10 students are omitted from the data (to protect student privacy).
 I modified the code to move away from "school-year-grade" analyses to "school-year" analyses.
 Now what is presented on this page should be consistent with the [DESE School and District Profiles](https://profiles.doe.mass.edu/mcas/achievement_level.aspx?linkid=32&orgcode=00490040&orgtypecode=6&).

 </div>